Folafolu/major-project/proposal.md

 ## Description

 This is a trivia game, similar to kahoot but different.
 You get asked questions and you choose the answer you feel is right.
 Your score is recorded and there is a highscore.
-The longer you wait to answer the lower your score is per question.
 You also get rewards or medals for your achievements
 ## Need to have list

 - questions with options